Screener Info 2027

 GENERAL INFO

-• Each film should be screened from beginning to end, unless some grossly substandard technical element (like sound) would make it literally un-screenable during the festival, OR if it in no way, shape, or form is a fit for us (i.e. it's a heterosexual romantic comedy).
+Each film should be screened from beginning to end, unless some grossly substandard technical element (like sound) would make it literally un-screenable during the festival, OR if it in no way, shape, or form is a fit for our event (i.e. it's an uplifting documentary or a heterosexual romantic comedy).

-• Each film needs a minimum of 3 ratings.
-If a film already has 3 ratings, you don't have to screen it, but you're still welcome to!
-The more you screen, the more you can weigh in during our final programming roundtable.
+Each film needs a minimum of 2 ratings, and 3 is our goal.
+If a film already has 3 ratings, you're still welcome to watch and rate it if you’re interested!
+The more you screen, the more hours you collect toward All-Access Passes, and the more you can weigh in during our final programming roundtable.

-• We will schedule a programming roundtable on Zoom in early December to make final festival selections and to determine awards.
+We will schedule a programming roundtable on Zoom in mid to late November to make final festival selections and to determine awards before notifications go out.
 All screeners are welcome and encouraged to attend.
+All screener ratings and notes will be considered, regardless of attendance.

 FESTIVAL DEADLINES